 \section{Introduction}

-Functional time series refers to functional data objects that are observed consecutively over time and constitutes an active research area.
-Existing research has mainly focused on extending standard univariate or low-dimensional multivariate time series methods to the functional domain with theoretical guarantees under an asymptotic framework, e.g., \cite{Bbosq1,bathia2010,hormann2010,panaretos2013,aue2015,hormann2015,li2019}, just to name a few.
-Rapid development of data collection technology has made high-dimensional functional time series datasets become increasingly common.
-Examples include hourly measured concentrations of various pollutants, e.g., PM10 trajectories \cite[]{hormann2015} collected over a number of sites, daily electricity load curves \cite[]{cho2013} for a large number of households, cumulative intraday return trajectories \cite[]{horvath2014}, daily return density curves \cite[]{bathia2010} and functional volatility processes \cite[]{muller2011} for a large collection of stocks, and annul temperature curves \cite[]{aue2020} at different measuring stations.
+Functional time series refers to functional data objects that are observed consecutively over time.
+Existing research on functional time series has mainly focused on extending the univariate or low-dimensional multivariate time series methods to the functional domain.
+An incomplete list of the relevant references includes \cite{Bbosq1}, \cite{bathia2010}, \cite{hormann2010}, \cite{panaretos2013}, \cite{aue2015}, \cite{hormann2015}, \cite{li2020} and \cite{chen2022}.
+The rapid development of data collection technology has made high-dimensional functional time series datasets increasingly common.
+Examples include hourly measured concentrations of various pollutants such as PM10 trajectories \citep{hormann2015} collected at different measuring stations, daily electricity load curves \citep{cho2013} for a large number of households, cumulative intraday return trajectories \citep{horvath2014}, daily return density curves \citep{bathia2010} and functional volatility processes \citep{muller2011} for a collection of stocks.